yukimasano/PASS/README.md

 # PASS
-Repository for downloading the PASS dataset
+Repository for the training runs and evaluations in the PASS paper